Preston & District Citizens Advice Bureau – A Centre of Excellence for Lancashire

 However, what remains unchanged are the high levels of food, utilities and fuel poverty, high unemployment, low educational achievements, poor physical and mental health issues, disability, high dependency on benefits and debt.
 We are the only organisation that has the longevity, reputation and experience in the wide range of issues disadvantaged people face.
 We acknowledge that people experiencing different levels of financial exclusion invariably experience other social and personal challenges.

-The partnerships we developed through the British Gas Energy Trust project (BGET) has created a strong sense of local identity and relationship to our local communities recognizing the need to work effectively together.
+The partnerships we developed through the British Gas Energy Trust project (BGET) has created a strong sense of local identity and relationship to our local communities recognising the need to work effectively together.
 We are committed to a coordinated and strategic approach to collaborative working to ensure the delivery of successful project outcomes sharing considerable expertise and specialisms and investing time in developing stronger, more resilient, and sustainable community services.

 We provide a Lancashire wide service through multi-channels, including before the pandemic face to face; and since March 2020 have developed our telephone, email and webchat services to ensure accessibility for all client groups across Lancashire.